ivuorinen/semver-ranger/.github/ISSUE_TEMPLATE/bug_report.md

 -   Browser [e.g. stock browser, safari]
 -   Version [e.g. 22]

-**Additional context**
+**Additional context**: Add any other context about the problem here.

-Add any other context about the problem here.
+No context provided.